Isaac Reed (politician): Reed Mansion

 In 1811 Reed's father purchased a house under construction begun in 1808 by the congregational reverend John R. Cutting.
 Known at the time as "Cuttings folly" the house is now known as the Reed Mansion and is listed on the National Register of Historic Places.
 In this house was designed and sketched the Seal of Maine.

 On April 2, 2017, the Reed Mansion was destroyed by a fire.
 The mansion was a complete loss.

 Death

-Reed died in Waldoboro on September 19, 1887, and is interred at Waldoboro Cemetery.
+Reed died in Waldoboro on September 19, 1887.